Doctor Zhivago (novel): Nobel Prize in Literature

 Some people believe the Nobel Prize may be awarded to me this year.
 I am firmly convinced that I shall be passed over and that it will go to Alberto Moravia.
 You cannot imagine all the difficulties, torments, and anxieties which arise to confront me at the mere prospect, however unlikely, of such a possibility...
 One step out of place—and the people closest to you will be condemned to suffer from all the jealousy, resentment, wounded pride and disappointment of others, and old scars on the heart will be reopened...

-On 23 October 1958, Boris Pasternak was announced as the winner of the 1958 Nobel Prize for Literature.
+On 23 October 1958, Boris Pasternak was announced as the winner of the 1958 Nobel Prize in Literature.
 The citation credited Pasternak's contribution to Russian lyric poetry and for his role in, "continuing the great Russian epic tradition".
 On 25 October, Pasternak sent a telegram to the Swedish Academy:

 Infinitely grateful, touched, proud, surprised, overwhelmed.

 On 26 October, the Literary Gazette ran an article by David Zaslavski entitled, "Reactionary Propaganda Uproar over a Literary Weed".

 Acting on direct orders from the Politburo, the KGB surrounded Pasternak's dacha in Peredelkino.
 Pasternak was not only threatened with arrest, but the KGB also vowed to send his mistress Olga Ivinskaya back to the gulag, where she had been imprisoned under Stalin.
 It was further hinted that, if Pasternak traveled to Stockholm to collect his Nobel Medal, he would be refused re-entry to the Soviet Union.

 As a result, on 29 October Pasternak sent a second telegram to the Nobel Committee:

 In view of the meaning given the award by the society in which I live, I must renounce this undeserved distinction which has been conferred on me.
 Please do not take my voluntary renunciation amiss.